 |– Extremely limiting free plan|

-Created by the people behind Clockify, the world’s most popular time tracking software, Plaky is a new project management tool that enables small businesses to manage their projects with ease without spending a dime.
+Plaky is a relatively new project management tool that enables small businesses to manage their projects with ease without having to spend a dime.

 Plaky can be used for a variety of use cases, such as: